aungkoko-coding/react-data-query/README.md

 ## Description

-Client side data fetching and callback-based state management library.
+Client side asynchronous remote state management library.
 Library's syntaxes and functionalities are very similar to and inspired by [`react-query`](https://www.npmjs.com/package/@tanstack/react-query) library.
 RDQ makes network requests and cache the results along with the `dataQueryKey`.

 > I know this library is decreasing popularity because I initially released using JavaScript.
 So people who are using this have to look back documentation to know how to use exactly.
 But from version `2.1.0`, you will get the helps of Intellisense.